OpenFn/docs/docs/jobs/job-writing-guide.md

 <details>
 <summary>What is a factory function?</summary>
-Factory functions are cann be a difficult pattern to understand deeply.
+Factory functions are can be a difficult pattern to understand deeply.
 However, like many programming concepts, it makes more sense after some hands-on experience.
 Luckily, you don't need to deeply understand the pattern to understand OpenFn.

 Simply put, a factory function doesn't really do anything when executed.
 It simply returns a function to do something later.